OpenFunction/functions-framework/README.md

   The framework creates a route that associates the specified HTTP url path with the user function.

   The framework also provides the SDK for getting data and sending data.
-Users can use `OpenFunctionContext` to handle function resource contexts, including performing "get data" and "send data".
+Users can use [OpenFunctionContext](#openfunction-context-specs) to handle function resource contexts, including performing "get data" and "send data".

-  For detailed Function Context specs visit [OpenFunction Context Specs](docs/OpenFunction-context-specs.md).

 ## Contributing